-He received a Mention in Despatches having been taken prisoner of war whilst serving with the 1st SAS .
+He received a Mention in Despatches for his escape having been taken prisoner of war whilst serving with the 1st SAS .

-Backhouse was caught by Germans on 4 Oct.'43; he was taken first to Milan and then on to Montova and shortly afterwards entrained with other P/W for Germany.
+Backhouse was caught by Germans on 4 Oct.'43; he was taken first to Milan and then on to Montova and shortly afterwards entrained with other Prisoners of War for Germany.

 Backhouse and his companions cut a hole in the side of the truck and jumped from the train near Vicenza at 1900hrs on 6 Oct.'43.
 He went to the village of Montibello, where he remained for a month.